Addressing an industry problem

 AgeYear can be reliably used as an unchanging attribute to categorise animals when the median birth month (MBM) is defined (including whether the AgeYear is the calendar year or financial year of the median birth month).
 The figure below demonstrates the difference in AgeYear for two different properties that both have a median birth month of September.

 For example, a Southern property may use the calendar year of MBM to define AgeYear, and result in #25 (white tag) for the cohort born around MBM of September 2025 whereas a northern property may use the financial year of MBM to define AgeYear, and result in #26 (orange tag) for the cohort born around MBM of September 2025.
+More information on tag colours can be found here.

 Sex